EpilepsyCo/mc10-parser/README.md

 accel_labels (list of strings): Dimension labels for pandas dataframe column. time_comp (string, requires labels): Label of the sensor used for doing time
     comparison.
-template_path (string): Relative (preferred) or absolute path to template file.
+loc (string): Relative (preferred for s3) or absolute path to metadata file. template_path (string): Relative (preferred) or absolute path to template file.
 ---
 ```